thesua7/Ajax-jQuery/README.md

 # Ajax jQuery
- Ajax simple "CRUD" using jQuery
+ Ajax simple "CRUD" using jQuery based on PHP